Zrealshadow/ComFuzzSeeds/README.md

 >This project is about extracting the SQL snippets from Postgres Bug Emailing list as fuzzing seeds to improve the mutation-based-fuzzing process..

+### Result
+the classified fuzzing seeds are stored in the directory `classified_seeds`.

+the auto-extracted fuzzing seeds are stored in the directory `seeds`.

 ### Usage